The Pharos Lighthouse at Alexandria

 •

 Built c300BC, the Pharos was damaged by an earthquake c1000AD but continued to operate in a slightly reduced capacity until totally ruined by a further series of earthquakes c1300AD.
 However, from images on coins and pottery and from written descriptions, a significant amount is known about what was arguably one of the world’s earliest tourist Mecca’s.
-Clearly far more than simply a lighthouse, over a dozen unique and highly specific features will be described in detail that go toward defining its hidden secrets and true purpose.
+Clearly far more than simply a lighthouse, well over a dozen unique and highly specific features will be described in detail that go toward defining its hidden secrets and true purpose.

 In the simplest terms, the lighthouse was built primarily to produce a supply of fresh water for the new city of Alexandria.
 The water was extracted from the air by the unique mechanisms of its construction and was delivered to the city by a viaduct.
 The basic principle of its operation was to amplify the energy differentials within the atmosphere to create the vortex seen in Nature only as the eye and eyewall at the heart of a cyclone, undoubted the most powerful weather phenomena known to Man.